kjetilho/rl-bareos/README.md

 __`sched`__: Explicit name of schedule, overrides random selection.
 (`schedule` is a reserved word in Puppet, hence the strange parameter name.)

+__`accurate`__: Whether to turn Accurate on or off.
+When set to '', don't include directive in configuration (job defaults are used).
+Default: ''

 __`order`__: Give a hint to in what order jobs should run.
 This should be a value consisting of one capital letter and two digits.
 Jobs with "A00" will be scheduled first, "Z99" will be scheduled last.